CalabreseLab/hmseekr/README.md

 7. nTlist (-nl): specify probability of null to null transition. the setting is the same as in qTlist.
 8. stepmode (-step): True or False, defines whether to use the qTlist and nTlist as min, max, step or as a list of values for qT and nT.
 Default is True: use qTlist and nTlist as min, max, step.
 9. func (-fc): the function to use for finding hits, default='findhits_condE', other options include 'findhits'
-10. lengthfilter (-lf): only keep hits sequences that have length > lengthfilter for calculating stats in the output, default=25. if no filter is needed, set to 0
+10. lenmin (-li): keep hits sequences that have length > lenmin for calculating stats in the output, default=100.
+11. lenmax (-la): keep hits sequences that have length < lenmax for calculating stats in the output, default=1000.
-11. outputname (-name): File name for output dataframe, default='gridsearch_results'
+12. outputname (-name): File name for output dataframe, default='gridsearch_results'
-12. outputdir (-dir): path of output directory to save outputs and intermediate files, default is a subfolder called gridsearch under current directory.
+13. outputdir (-dir): path of output directory to save outputs and intermediate files, default is a subfolder called gridsearch under current directory.
 The intermediate fasta seq files, count files, trained models and hits files are automatically saved under the outputdir into subfolders: seqs, counts, models, hits, where qT and nT are included in the file names as the iterated transition probabilities
-13. alphabet (-a): String, Alphabet to generate k-mers default='ATCG'
+14. alphabet (-a): String, Alphabet to generate k-mers default='ATCG'
-14. progressbar (-pb): whether to show progress bar, default=True: show progress bar
+15. progressbar (-pb): whether to show progress bar, default=True: show progress bar

 #### Output:
-a dataframe containing information about qT, nT, kmer number, the total number of hits sequences and the mean, median, standard deviation of the hits sequences' pearson correlation r score to the query sequence and the mean, median, standard deviation of the length of the hits sequences after filtering by lengthfilter
+a dataframe containing information about qT, nT, kmer number, the total number of hits sequences and the median, standard deviation of the hits sequences' pearson correlation r score to the query sequence and the median, standard deviation of the length of the hits sequences; and the same stats for the top 50 hits sequences (ranked by seekr r score) if there are more than 50 hits, after filtering by lenmin and lenmax

 ### fastarev: reverse fasta sequences